noun | ad•ven•ture | \əd-ˈven-chər\

-The GPT is an unofficial network of trails, dirt roads, cross country routes, rivers, lakes, and fjords spanning 3,000 kilometers from Santiago, Chile to El Chalten, Argentina.
+The GPT is an unofficial network of trails, dirt roads, cross country routes, rivers, lakes, and fjords spanning 3,000 km from Santiago, Chile to El Chalten, Argentina.
 It is both a cultural and wilderness experience.
-Via foot and packraft, I completed Sections 16-40.
-Challenges included wind, rain, cold, hot, remoteness, difficult fords, navigation, and isolation.
-The GPT was a wilder, more remote experience, and my most demanding adventure to date.
+Via foot and packraft, I completed Sections 16-40—my most demanding adventure to date.

 Choquequirao to Machu Picchu

 With almost 50,000 feet of elevation change in 130 kilometers, this trek provided both beautiful and challenging hiking in the Andes.
 My Dad and I encountered archeological sights, quiet pueblitos, and high altitude passes.
 In retrospect, our walk from Choquequirao to Machu Picchu made for a memorable wilderness pilgrimage.